Ruth Allen Ollison

 Ruth Allen Ollison, an African-American journalist based in Houston, Texas, who became the first African-American female news director in a top 10 market for her work at KDAF and spent over 20 years in broadcast journalism in various positions.

 Personal

 Ruth Allen Ollison was born in rural Texas where she worked as a waitress before her journalism career.
 Ollison has a husband named Quincy and a son named Jacob.
-She pursued graduate degrees in divinity from Southwestern Baptist Theological Seminary (M.A.) and mininistry from Wesley Theological Seminary (PhD).
+She pursued graduate degrees in divinity from Southwestern Baptist Theological Seminary (M.A.) and ministry from Wesley Theological Seminary (PhD).

 Career

 As a journalist, Ollison worked in various news departments in Texas and Washington, D.C.
 She worked as the assistant news director at WTTG-TV in Washington DC.
 Ollison also worked in various Texas news organizations in San Antonio, Houston, and Dallas.
 She started the NBC affiliate in Tyler, Texas.
 She also ran the KDAF and KXAS channels in Dallas.

 In 1989 Ollison began an eight-month campaign for the presidency of the National Association of Black Journalists.
 Ollison reportedly received nearly $10,000 from her employer at WTTG-TV for the campaign.
 Ollison ended up losing the 1989 election.
 Ollison was the regional director of the National Association of Black Journalists for four years.

 After her career in broadcasting, she converted a crack house in inner city Houston into the Beulah Land Community Church.
 Ollison also served as an adjunct professor at Houston Baptist University, Houston Graduate School of Theology, and B.H.
 Carroll Theological Institute.
 In addition, Ollison is a government contractor through her work with Ollison/Elsberg.
 She is a coach for broadcast personalities and a specialist in helping failing news departments.
 Ollison is the founder and spiritual leader of the Beulah Land Community Church.